Jaguar R5

 Jaguar used an updated R5B chassis for two races.
 Klien gave the B spec chassis its debut in China and Webber used it in Brazil.
 The R5B had originally been taken to the Italian Grand Prix but was not used.
-Webber drove the RB5 in Japan during Friday practice, but due to the lack of running have to revert to the old car for the race.
+Webber drove the R5B in Japan during Friday practice, but due to the lack of running have to revert to the old car for the race.

 History

 The car was relatively successful, with Webber scoring four points finishes including a sixth place at Hockenheim.
 Klien also proved reliable, retiring on only four occasions and managing sixth place at Spa-Francorchamps.

 Jaguar finished seventh in their final Constructors' Championship, with 10 points.
 Jaguar's successor, Red Bull Racing, retained Klien for 2005, while Webber moved to Williams (only to later return to Red Bull).

-Livery
+Sponsorship and livery

+As with the previous seasons, the car was painted in dark green with white accents.
+The team retained their long-tem sponsorship with HSBC during the Stewart Grand Prix period along with support from Hangar-7.

-Jaguar unveiled a special Monaco livery to promote the new Ocean's Twelve film.
+At the Monaco Grand Prix, Jaguar unveiled a special livery to promote the new film, Ocean's Twelve.
 The car's airbox and red-painted nose feature the movie's logo, and the car's nose features a diamond worth $300.000 owned by jewelry brand Steinmetz.
 Klien crashed into the guardrails at the Loews hairpin on the first lap.
 When Jaguar personnel arrived at the crash site, the diamond was gone.

+At the Brazilian Grand Prix the team earned an odd form of publicity when two of its engineers adopted an inflatable donkey (acquired following a give-away on a soda can) from the movie Shrek as an impromptu team mascot.
+Bernie Ecclestone, Max Mosley, much of the sport's management, and every driver except Michael Schumacher signed the donkey, which the engineers promised to auction off for charity.